uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/init_coo_matrix.rst

       device.

    val
-      USM pointer of length at least ``nnz`` containing non-zero elements (and possibly explicit zeros) of the input matrix.
+      USM pointer of length at least ``nnz``.
+Contains the data of the input matrix which is not implicitly zero.
+The remaining input values are implicit zeros.
 Refer to :ref:`onemkl_sparse_coo` format for detailed description of ``val``.
 The data must be accessible on the device.
 Using a USM pointer with a smaller allocated memory size is undefined behavior.

 .. container:: section